 He wrote a few pieces for LezGetReal and then decided to start a blog of his own — Gay Girl In Damascus — to chronicle Amina's stories.
 That came not too long after the fall of Zine El Abidine Ben Ali, the deposed president of Tunisia.
 It also marked the beginning of the Arab Spring.

 MacMaster says if this had happened a year ago, no one would have noticed a blog about Syria.
 No one, he said, would have cared.
-But things in Syria exploded, as protests against president al-Assad, who's family has been in power for some 40 years, intensified.
+But things in Syria exploded, as protests against president al-Assad, whose family has been in power for some 40 years, intensified.
 Gay Girl In Damascus' sharp tongue and vivid storytelling called attention and it called more attention after MacMaster wrote a post about having a run-in with Syrian security.

 Amina got media attention and that, said MacMaster, felt good.